WansonChoi/HATK/README.md

 ```
 <br>

-We strongly recommend using 'Anaconda(or Miniconda)' to set up HATK.
+We strongly recommend using the latest version of 'Anaconda(or Miniconda)' to set up HATK.